Semidefinite games: Semidefinite games with many Nash equilibria

 \begin{example} Let $m=n$, i.e., we consider a game $G_n$ on $\sym_n \times \sym_n$.
 Assume that $n$ is even.
 We generalize Example~\ref{ex:5nasheq}.
 For a given $c \in \R$, let

 as in Example~\ref{ex:5nasheq}.
 For $1 < s < n/2$ and $2s-1 \le \{i,j,k,l\} \le 2s$, let

 and let all other entries of $A$ be zero.
 Also, let $B=A$.

 The discussion in Example~\ref{ex:5nasheq}, for the specific situation of the game on the strategy sets $\sym_2 \times \sym_2$, implies that there are five Nash equilibria.
-In all these equilibria, the strategies of both players coincide and this property will be preserved throughout the generalized construction we present.
-Using the Block Lemma~\ref{le:block-constr}, we obtain
+In all these equilibria, the strategies of both players coincide and this property is preserved throughout the generalized construction we present. \end{example}